 Note: A friendly reminder that the tax amount calculated in the “Commission” section is different from the collected tax total in the “Income” section.
 For example, if Cam had one session for the pay period that was for $100 with 5% tax, the collected tax amount in the Income section would be $5, for a collected total of $105.
 However, if Cam only receives 75% commission for this session, the “Commission” section would reflect a collected total of $75 x 5%, for a total of $78.75.

 5) Processing Fees

 Jane allows you to charge a percentage or a flat fee on each transaction processed on behalf of a practitioner.
 This will be taken off of the staff member’s total compensation under the Fees section of the Compensation Report.
 Practitioner transaction fees are set within each Payment Method.
 If you haven’t set this fee or would like to change it, here is a guide walking your through this option step by step.

 Tad dah!
 A few simple clicks at the top to set your filter and BAM, Jane calculates the totals.

 Are we done?… almost, check below for the extra features.

 Easy!
-There are two types of providers adjustments and Jane will add them to the practitioners total income before calculating the commissions.
-If you need jog your memory of which type you are using, have a quick read here
+There are two types of providers adjustments and if needed Jane will add them to the practitioners total income as Adjustments Owed to Staff Members before calculating the commissions.
+This will also show up as its own line item in the report, as ‘Provided by Company (Owed to Staff Member)’.
+If you need jog your memory of which type you are using, have a quick read here.

-And if you’d like to do your own calculations, feel free to export this information using the Export > Excel button in the top right hand corner.
+If your clinic uses a different compensation model like tiered, hourly or flat rates, those commissions will need to be calculated outside of Jane.
+If you’d like to do your own calculations, feel free to export this information using the Export > Excel button in the top right-hand corner.